Afraid of Sunlight

 Afraid of Sunlight is Marillion's eighth studio album, released in 1995.
 It was their last for EMI (who would, however, continue to release back-catalogue material on compilations and re-issues, as well as distribute some later recordings).

 Afraid of Sunlight was the first Marillion studio album to fail to reach the Top 10 in the UK Albums Chart, peaking at number 16 and falling out of the Top 75 after two weeks.
 Despite this, Afraid of Sunlight became one of the band's most critically acclaimed albums and was included in Q magazines "Recordings of the Year" for 1995.
 It was retrospectively described by Jeri Montesano of Allmusic as "the peak of Marillion's growing, impressive body of work" and by colleague Jason Ankeny as "the most consistent Marillion release to date".
+The album is ranked at No. 90 on Prog Magazine's list of the 100 Greatest Prog Albums of All Time.

 Concept

 Although not a concept album as such, Afraid of Sunlight repeatedly examines the destructive side of celebrity.
 In particular, "Gazpacho" lampoons the Hollywood lifestyle and seems to refer to O. J. Simpson.
 "Cannibal Surf Babe" is a Beach Boys pastiche inspired by late-night horror movies.
-"Out of This World" is dedicated to world land and water speed record holder Donald Campbell, killed in 1967, and inspired diver Bill Smith to look for the wreck.
-The main wreckage of Campbell's Bluebird K7 hydroplane was recovered from Coniston Water on 8 March 2001.
+"Out of This World" is dedicated to world land and water speed record holder Donald Campbell, killed in 1967.
+The song later inspired diver Bill Smith, to look for the actual wreckage, with the main part of the fuselage of Campbell's Bluebird K7 hydroplane being recovered from Coniston Water on 8 March 2001.
 Both Steve Hogarth and Steve Rothery were present at the raising.
+Steve Rothery produced a photographic record of the event.
 The title track refers to self-destructive thrill-seekers such as James Dean, while "King" is about Elvis Presley, Kurt Cobain and Michael Jackson.
-"Beyond You" is reminiscent of Phil Spector's Wall of Sound productions and was mixed in mono.
+"Beyond You" is reminiscent of Phil Spector's Wall of Sound productions and, in homage, was mixed in mono.

 One reviewer noted the 1980 Martin Scorsese film Raging Bull, about a boxer's inability to deal with fame, as a strong influence on the album.
 He also cited O. J. Simpson, on trial for murder at the time Afraid of Sunlight was recorded, as another influence on its concept; the wind-down of "Gazpacho" ends with a sample from a news report on Simpson's infamous flight from the police.